How Do I Register

 - Most people who are already registered to vote will be

-registered automatically under the new system.
-They do not need to
+new system.
+They do not need to do anything else this year, except

-do anything.
-The letter will tell you if your details are on
+register.
+Your letter will tell you if your details are on the

-the open register or not.
-This information is gathered from what
+open register or not and this information was gathered from

-you told us on your previous electoral registration form.
+what you told us on your previous voter registration form.
+The open

 - If you wish to make a change to your details on the open